geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 ##### **Geohot or Chenyu** [[00:41:04](https://www.youtube.com/watch?v=nNXwJ320Dww&t=2464)]
 We should think about whatever the easiest way to do this is.
-Ideally not with our own...
+Ideally not with our own..
 Yeah, yeah, yeah, yeah, we don't want to.
 Maintaining a kernel module is a lot.
 I'd much rather, like, if we have to build a kernel with a flag, I'd much rather that than a separate kernel module.